 With regard to submissions discussing the Marine and Coastal Area (Takutai Moana) Act 2011, since these rights and obligations are statutory requirements there is no need for further reference in the proposed NES.
 However, implementation guidance should note relevant rights and obligations from this Act.

-One submitter requested that clauses 16 and 38 of the indicative NES regulations be updated to clearly define what is meant and to ensure the proposed NES is applied as intended.
+One submitter requested that clauses 16 and 38 of the proposed NES as consulted on be updated to clearly define what is meant and to ensure the proposed NES is applied as intended.
 This request for clarification is accepted.